-Once the setup and initial updates are finished, the new Chromecast with Google TV is a breeze to navigate around.
+Once the setup and initial updates are finished, the new Chromecast with Google TV is a breeze to navigate.

-As I mentioned before, the main selling point is that Google takes your viewing habits and ratings and then recommends similar content across all your streaming services.
+As I mentioned, the main selling point is that Google takes your viewing habits and ratings and recommends similar content across all your streaming services.